pyeve/eve/CONTRIBUTING.rst

 ------------------
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a `Pull Request`_.
-* Wait for the maintainer feedback.
+* Wait for maintainer feedback.

 First time contributor?
 -----------------------